UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01a_Instructions.md

 # Chapter 1a, RStudio and GitHub

-In this first section of Chapter 1 you will create and work on a new branch on GitHub, create a **Quarto document**, and have a brief introduction to plotting.
+In this first section of Chapter 1, you will continue to work in the repository you created in the previous chapter.
+Now you will create and work on a new branch of the repository, create a **Quarto document**, and have a brief introduction to plotting.
 Then, you will **push** your Chapter 1a work to a Chapter-1a branch, for your mentor’s review.

 ------------------------------------------------------------------------